Have a Home Office? What You Need to Know Before Filing Taxes in 2025

-Whose home office qualifies this year has also changed.
-Remote employees can no longer claim home office and non-reimbursable expenses from their employer.
+Keep in mind that remote employees can no longer claim home office and non-reimbursable expenses from their employer.
 If you’re self-employed, however, you’re still eligible to deduct home office expenses.

 How to Claim Home Office Deductions: Simplified and Regular Methods

-The Simplified Method is aptly named and best suited to those with a small home office.
+The Simplified Method is aptly named and often best suited to those with a small home office.
 HouseLogic explains that all you need is the square footage of your home office—up to 300 square feet—to arrive at your deduction in seconds.
 Here’s the formula:

 Home office square footage x $5 = Deduction